confluentinc/ksql/docs/concepts/time-and-windows.rst

 Developers can thus enforce different notions/semantics of time depending on their business needs.

-Finally, whenever a Kafka Streams application writes records to Kafka, then it will also assign timestamps to these new records.
+Finally, whenever a KSQL application writes records to Kafka, then it will also assign timestamps to these new records.
 The way the timestamps are assigned depends on the context: